coateds/DevOpsOnWindows/UsingGitAndGitHub.md

 View Branches in Git History??

 ### Revert
-Reverting on the command is pretty difficult to use (at least for me).
-I am not sure how much I am going to be able to work on this section.
-What follows are just some notes I took along the way in my studies.
+Local commands
+* git checkout
+* git revert
+* git reset

 Oops!
 * git checkout [file/.] --- Go back to the last committed version, quick fix to an accidentally changed or deleted local file.
 Running this command right after a commit will do nothing because the workspace version of the files are the same as the commited.
 However, delete the contnts or even the files themselves and everything can be recovered if it has not been committed.
+Git checkout is also used in branching as well see in a later section.
+Think of this as 'go get the last commited version' of something, whether it be a file or a branch

+The difference between revert and reset is history: Revert keeps the history as file versions revert back to an older version whereas Reset will delete one or more commits when rolling back.
+The following walk through will illustrate the point.
+However, given that Reset is destructive of data, it seems reasonable to use the Revert command far more than the Reset.

 The revert/reset walk through
 * The following has been run with two commits to a new repo.
 The first with no contents in the file(s) and the second with some contents added.
 Run `git log --oneline`: